 Like your coffee with milk and sugar?
 Go for condensed milk and add a bit of water with it!
 Coffee with milk and sugar.

 Making Different Flavors Of Coffee Creamers

-Both evaporated and condensed milk alone are delicious with coffee on their own.
-Why not step it up a notch with these delicious concoctions?!
+Whilst both evaporated and condensed milk are delicious with coffee on their own, why not step it up a notch with these delicious concoctions?!

 Vanilla Evaporated/Condensed Milk Creamer

 It’s easy and yummy.
 Mix either evaporated or condensed milk with your coffee.
 Your choice is up to you, are you a sweet tooth or not?

 Add a little dribble of vanilla extract.
 Not too much or you’ll ruin it!
 Pop a vanilla pod in there for extra fanciness and you’re good to go.
 Just don’t drink the vanilla pod!

 Super easy, it starts off with the vanilla recipe as a base!
 Once you’ve thrown your vanilla coffee together, dribble in a little bit of hazelnut extract.
 It’s as simple as that!

 Do you like a boozy brew?
 Have you ever tried a coffee with Baileys?
 Well evaporated and condensed milk only make it better!